 Step 1 (Creating a new game): If you want to play the game you first need to create a new game, where people can join and add nodes to the network.
 If you want to create a game you go to the overview page and create a new "classroom".
 Give a name to your classroom and click on the plus button to create it.

-You can also choose whether a player can add more than one nodes to the network.
-The default setting is that each player can add only one node to the network in a game.
-If you want that each player can add nodes freely to the network then deactivate that restriction.
+You can also choose whether a player can add only one nodes to the network.
+The default setting is that each player can add as many nodes as desired to the network in a game.
+Remember: if various people are using the same WiFi connection then they all have the same IP address!
+If you want that each player can add only one node to the network then activate this restriction by clicking on this button.

 When you click on the plus button you will receive a password, this is your private admin-password.
 You will also see that your game is added to the list of active games.
 All games are publicly accessible, everyone can join all games that are on this list.
 After one week all "classrooms" will be deleted.
 If you want to make a classroom that will stay longer contact us at email@example.com.

 Goal of the game: Ideally the game is played with a group of ten people or more.
-The goal is to try and add your node to the network in such a way so that after performing percolation your node will be in the largest connected component of the network, meaning in the cluster containing most of the nodes.
+The goal is to try and add your node to the network in such a way so that after performing percolation your own node will be in the largest connected component of the network, meaning in the cluster containing most of the nodes.
+Since links are removed with a probability equal to 0.5 it means that you can never make entirely sure your node will be in the largest component.
+But there are strategies to increase the probability of winning!

 If you have any questions or suggestions for improving the game feel free to contact us at firstname.lastname@example.org.